Tomas Davulis

-Tomas Davulis (born 29 May 1975) is a Lithuanian labour law scholar, professor at Vilnius University and Dean of Vilnius University Faculty of Law.
+Tomas Davulis (born 29 May 1975) is a Lithuanian labour law scholar, professor at Vilnius University and Dean of Vilnius University Faculty of Law serving as the President of the Constitutional Court of Lithuania since 2026.

 Education

 From 1993 to 1998, he attended the Faculty of Law of Vilnius University, specialising in Labour Law and Social Security.
 The title of his paper was Collective Agreements under German Law.
 From 2000 to 2001, he attended the Faculty of Law of the University of Freiburg in Germany, pursuing his Legum Magister (LL.M.).
 The title of his thesis was Impact of the European Labour Law on the Law of EU-Candidate Countries: Case Lithuania.
 He graduated summa cum laude.
 From 2000 to 2002, he was a doctoral student at Vilnius University.
 The title of his doctoral thesis was Problems of Integrating of Lithuanian Labour Law into the Legal System of European Union.

 Professional career

 Early in his career, Davulis worked as a lawyer in Lithuanian Workers’ Union (from 1996 to 1998), later – as a lawyer in Joint Stock Company Lithuanian Exhibitions’ Centre “Litexpo” (from 1996 to 2000).
 Since 1998, Davulis has been affiliated with Vilnius University Faculty of Law (starting from the positions of Lecturer, Associate Professor, finally, becoming a Professor in 2013).
 From 2003 to 2012 he was Vice Dean for international relations and science, since 2012 he is the Dean of Vilnius University Faculty of Law.
 Additionally, Davulis is the Head of the Centre for Labour Law (since 2016).
 From 2006 to 2016 he was the Head of the Institute for Labour Law; he also was the Head of the Department of Labour Law (from 2006 to 2009).
 In March 2023, Davulis was appointed as Justice of the Constitutional Court of the Republic of Lithuania.